RikaIljina/PortfolioProject3/README.md

 ### Code used

-All code was written by me unless clearly stated otherwise.
+All Python code was written by me unless clearly stated otherwise.

 Beside the Code Institute learning materials and sample files, I also used the following reference materials: